-When To Go To See The Mountain Gorillas In East Africa?
+When To Go See The Mountain Gorillas In East Africa?

-Although tracking mountain gorillas can be conducted all year round in these two countries, the majority of tourists prefer visiting from June to September as well as from December up to February.
+Although tracking mountain gorillas can be conducted all year round, the majority of tourists prefer visiting from June to September as well as from December up to February.

 Where To Stay ?

 Choosing the best safari lodge or accommodation will depend on how much you can afford.
 Its all about the facilities, location, food, services and so much more.

 Of course, various tour operators will give you quotes, roughly the cheapest gorilla safari should have a price of about $ 1500 of course depending on the number of people.
 The super luxury should be cost you between $ 2000 to $ 2500 per person subject to the number of people and type of tour.

 Booking your safari during the low season should get those costs lowered!